progaurab/progaurab/README.md

 ### Hi there, I'm Gaurab 👋
 I am Full stack Blockchain Developer, Freelance Corporate Trainer and Enterprenure.
-I love experimenting with new technologies and building small projects on that.
+I love experimenting with new technologies and building somthing interesting on that.

 - 💻 Working as **Sr Software Developer** in [Birlasoft](https://www.birlasoft.com/)
 - 🧑🏻‍🏫 Founder of [Instill Learning](http://courses.instilllearning.dev/)